InCNTRE/Overlord/README.md

 # Overlord
-Overlord is an Openflow network application built on the POX framework.
-Overlord was built to manage rapidly changing networks by tracking host IP addresses, source port numbers, and top-of-rack DPIDs.
+Overlord is an automated network device database built to address rapidly changing network configurations and labs with limited network resources.
+Overlord, built on the POX Openflow Controller platform, manages connections between end hosts by placing them in defined L2 network groups.
+These groups are defined by matching on source and destination mac in devices under Overlord’s control.
+Overlord also acts as an automatic network device database.
+By using each host’s source mac address as an unique identifier, Overlord is able to detect changes in host IP addresses, source port numbers, and top-of-rack DPIDs.
+Overlord tracks devices by intercepting ARP messages and updating device ARP tables.
+Important: Overlord only uses ARP to update its internal database.
+Therefore, only IP/TCP connections are supported.

 ## Installation